devforfu/blogapp/pages/2018-02-27-python-new.md

         raise NotImplementedError()
 ```

-See lines **8-16** showing how the dynamic dispatching should be implemented.
-The
+See how the `__new__` looks like, showing the dynamic dispatching of implementations.
-parameter `cls` mentioned at the beginning of this post is set to one of
+The parameter `cls` mentioned at the beginning of this post refers to one of
 specific implementations of the converter class.
 Then an instance of that class is created.
-Lines **18-20** show the public `convert()` method that makes some basic sanity check
+Also, check the public `convert()` method that makes some basic sanity check
 of the provided temperature value.
 Then it calls the "protected" `_convert()` method that
 should be overridden in the derived classes.